KARIN JONES: Blind Spots

 Together these works articulate Jones’ sustained inquiry into how materials circulate: disseminated through bodies, economies, and histories.
 In Blind Spots, Jones details the social weight embedded in everyday materials.

-Karin Jones is an interdisciplinary artist with a background in jewellery.
-She received a Diploma in Jewellery Art and Design from Vancouver Community College in 1993, before embarking on a more than twenty-year career as a goldsmith and independent artisan.
-Since 2007, her work has moved away from traditional jewellery and into contemporary art.
-She completed an MFA in Jewellery at Nova Scotia College of Art and Design (NSCAD) in Halifax, Nova Scotia, followed by international apprenticeships in jewellery and blacksmithing techniques, and since 2013 has been the Department Head of Jewellery Art & Design at Vancouver Community College.
-Her work is held in the permanent collections of the Royal Ontario Museum, the Vancouver Art Gallery, and the Metal Museum (Memphis, Tennessee).
+Karin Jones is a multi-disciplinary artist with a background in jewellery.
+She received a Diploma in Jewellery Art & Design from Vancouver Community College in 1993, before embarking on a 20-plus year career as a goldsmith and independent artisan.
+Since 2007, her work has moved away from traditional jewellery and into sculpture and contemporary art.
+She received an MFA in Craft from NSCAD University (2018), where she began her current work dealing with the ways historical narratives shape our sense of identity.
+She is an instructor and former Department Head of Jewellery Art & Design at Vancouver Community College.
+She was longlisted for the 2022 Sobey Art Award and her work is held in the collections of the Royal Ontario Museum, the Vancouver Art Gallery, and the Metal Museum (Memphis).